samagashreyas/samagashreyas.github.io/research.md

 My MS thesis is meant to be an exposition on Topological Data Analysis (TDA).
 The document is accessible to everyone who knows basic linear algebra.
 It can be found [here]().

-# Teaching
-I have been a teaching assistant to the following courses:

-## The Ohio State University

-### Spring 2021
-CSE 1222: Introduction to Computer Programming in C++ for Engineers and Scientists

-## Purdue University

-### Fall 2021, Spring 2022
-CS 177: Programming With Multimedia Objects